y0geshx/yogeshx.vercel.app/README.md

 We try to keep this project as simple as possible, so you can start with the most basic configuration and then move on to more advanced configuration.

-If you are not familiar with the different technologies used in this project, please refer to the respective docs.
-If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.

 - [Next-Auth.js](https://next-auth.js.org)
 - [Prisma](https://prisma.io)
 - [TailwindCSS](https://tailwindcss.com)